matthewcrews/blog/content/blog/2023/12/compare-and-contrast-fsharp-and-odin-part-1/index.md

 }
 ```

 Odin doesn't have the idea of a Record.
-Instead, the closest thing we have is a `struct` which is allocated on the Stack.
+Instead, the closest thing we have is a `struct` which is allocated on the Stack if you define it locally but can also be allocated on the heap.
+Odin has extensive support for custom memory allocation which gives you fine grained control over where memory is laid out.
+We'll come back to this when we talk about Garbage Collection in a future post.
+For now, here's how to define a `Chicken` in Odin.

 Odin
 ```odin